out-of-cheese-error/gooseberry/CONTRIBUTING.md

 Note: this functionality was removed because `bincode` doesn't support "tagged" enums and using raw JSON would be both memory-hungry and slow.

 ### `gooseberry/markdown.rs`
 The knowledge base is written out using `mdBook` as a set of flat Markdown files.
-Annotations can also be printed out in markdown to the terminal, using `termimad`.
+Annotations can also be printed out in markdown to the terminal, using `bat`.

 The format of a single annotation in the terminal is:
 ```
-##### Jun 1 23:53:30 2020 - *annotation ID*
+Jun 1 23:53:30 2020 - *annotation ID*

 | tag1 | tag2 |
 > Highlighted quote from the website